RCHG/rchg.github.io/_posts/2015-10-29-Fortran-Notes.md

 </div>
 </section><!-- /#table-of-contents -->

-> This notes were possible by reading from several sources, but the book *Introduction to Programming with Fortran* [^1] was specifically useful because its large set of examples and progressive definitions.
+> This notes were possible by reading from several sources, but the book *Introduction to Programming with Fortran* [^1] was specifically useful because it has a large set of examples and progressive definitions.
 My first approach to Fortran 90 relies on the manual Physique Numérique[^2] that I recommend to those people interested in an introduction to Computational Physics based in Fortran.

 [^1]: Introduction to Programming with Fortran, *Ian Chivers and Jane Sleightholme*, Springer 2006.
 [^2]: Physique Numérique, Ph.
 Depondt, INSP and CNRS Université Pierre et Marie Curie, 2006.